 As with civilian court cases, the accused has the right to request witnesses.
 The prosecution (also known as the trial counsel) seeks their own witnesses as well.
 Both parties gather evidence and prepare their witnesses before the proceedings begin.

 The trial counsel is required to arrange for all witnesses to be available at the trial.
-The government is obligated to pay the cost of bringing witnesses to the court martial, including expert witnesses, which could otherwise be cost-prohibitive.
+The government is obligated to pay the cost of bringing witnesses to the court martial, including experienced witnesses, which could otherwise be cost-prohibitive.

 Types of Courts Martial